I figured I’d try to better organize my portfolio of profiles for Pensions & Investments, but through a blog post on my personal website.

 - Asset owners are building talent through internships.
 What Texas Christian University and peers have learned.

-- Endowments’ missions, new challenges and impact enticing some pension fund staffers to make leap
+- Endowments’ missions, new challenges and impact enticing some pension fund staffers to make leap (gift)

 - In the age of AI, money managers foster creativity to promote innovation